Infinite Recycling and Beyond

 A Closed-Loop System of Success

 The lead battery success story is grounded in the industry’s nationwide lead battery and recycling infrastructure designed to recycle, reuse and remanufacture the primary components of a battery: plastic, acid and lead.
-The closed-loop system is not only a model of recycling, but the world’s most successful example of a circular economy, as noted by the World Economic Forum and MIT’s Center for Transportation and Logistics.
+The closed-loop system is not only a model of recycling, but the world’s most successful example of a circular economy.
 That success equates as:

 • A new lead battery is typically comprised of 80% recycled material, and the lead in lead batteries is infinitely recyclable.